Intimacy Vs. Isolation: What They Mean For Personal Growth

 What Is Intimacy Vs. Isolation?

 Intimacy vs. isolation peaks at around age 30, which does make sense.
-At that age, we're still relatively young but are old enough to have hopefully found our place in life, and we want to maintain good relationships with people, whether they be friends or lovers.
+At that age, we are still relatively young but are old enough to have hopefully found our place in life, and we want to maintain good relationships with people, whether they be friends or lovers.
+It is here where we can either develop our own identities independently of our significant other while maintaining a deep sense of connection between the two.
+When someone does not have a clear sense of identity, they may not be able to distinguish between their identity and the person with whom they are in a relationship.
+Thus, when there is a break-up they may feel at a complete loss and fall into a state of isolation.

 Isolated Because Of Intimacy?